 You have to crawl before you can walk.
 But most athletes try to sprint before they can even crawl.
 Coordination is a significant impeding factor for many inexperienced athletes.
-Therefore it is critical that when learning or practicing an agility drill, they must often walk through the drill first, before trying to do it for time.
+Therefore, it is critical that when learning or practicing an agility drill, they must often walk through the drill first, before trying to do it for time.
 This is true whether we are talking about cone drills, agility ladder work or any other change of direction, starting/stopping activities.

 When first teaching any new agility drill, we will penalize athletes for making mistakes that are a result of trying to get ahead of themselves.
 Young athletes will always make mistakes - these are to be expected.
 But when they try to move their body faster than their brains can process, we have to slow them down so that they program the correct movement patterns into their system.
 In the long run, this will go a long way to improving their overall sports performance.
-Before we get into a practice session, we have to remember that the 40 yard dash (or 30 meter sprint) is not the only way to assess an athlete's speed.
+Before we get into a practice session, we have to remember that the 40-yard dash (or 30-meter sprint) is not the only way to assess an athlete's speed.
 There is a difference between quick and fast.
 Someone that is considered fast may not necessarily be quick and vice-versa.

 The best athletes have a combination of both quick and fast characteristics and they must train both.
-Lateral speed and agility work is a critical element to any athlete's training because it lays the foundation for the movement skills required for success in any sport.
+Lateral speed and agility work are a critical element to any athlete's training because it lays the foundation for the movement skills required for success in any sport.
 As I mentioned, lack of coordination is a big problem for many athletes.
 How many times have you seen a good athlete stumble when making a simple cut, performing a new skill, or better yet, try to dance?
-It happens far too often and it is all due to lack of coordination.
+It happens far too often, and it is all due to lack of coordination.